 Bots in Nimbus are leveraging external AI services to act as Virtual User in Nimbus.
 A bot can fulfill specific tasks, such as:

-- Handling specific customer requests
+- Handling customer requests and service transfer tasks

-- Looking up specific data
+- Looking up specific data for customer verification or identification

 Configuring Bots